edibotopic/dsf-racket/readme.md

 If you have Jupyter and IRacket installed then DSF modules can be required as described previously and used to draw diagrams.

-An example notebook `dsf.ipynb` is in the `/nb/` filder and can be viewed directly on GitHub.
+An example notebook `dsf.ipynb` is in the `/nb/` folder and can be viewed directly on GitHub.

 # Using with Terminal